hakavlad/nohang/README.md

 The tools listed above may work at the same time on one computer.

+### See also

+- `memlockd` - daemon to lock files in memory with mlock.
+It is used to lock system programs and config files in memory so that if a DOS attack is experienced then the chance of the sys-admin regaining control of the system in a reasonable amount of time (and therefore having a reasonable chance of discovering the cause of the problem) is significantly increased.

 ## Some features

 - Sending the SIGTERM signal is default corrective action.
 If the victim does not respond to SIGTERM, with a further drop in the level of memory it gets SIGKILL.